 - Spring, Late Summer, and Fall tend to be the best times to clean your gutters.
 While you want to clean your gutters with a pressure washer every 3 months if you can, the end of spring, end of summer, and end of fall are the best times.
 This is when your gutters will fill up the most and you won’t be subject to freezing temperatures like you would be if you waited close to winter.

 What Pressure Washer Nozzle Should You Use for Cleaning Gutters?

 You could use a nozzle with a narrow fan that came with your pressure washer, such as a 40-degree pressure nozzle (you may want to go lower in number, but this seems to be a popular option).
-However, for the sake of your safety, simplicity, and effectiveness, here are some attachments recommended for those wanting to clean their gutters at home using a pressure washer.

 There are times when dirt and grime require a little extra help to be removed.
 Sure, you could skip this extra step but there are times where it will save the appearance of your home.
 If you want your home to look its best, grab this and connect it to your pressure washer hose or wand.

 This allows you to extend the reach of your wand right up to your gutters without having to balance yourself on a ladder and risk slipping.
 It attaches to your pressure washer hose directly.
 Also, make sure that it reaches the needed height so that it delivers an enhanced experience.

 When you have debris and leaves laying around after cleaning your gutters, it will catch the eye and not in the best way.
 Hence why a water broom attachment has become a necessity for many.
 You simply attach it to your pressure washer, and it uses jets of water to produce a fan that acts as a broom and can easily move the leaves and debris where you need them to go.